simcap/proxyscore/README.md

 # Proxyscore

-Command line interface to evaluate the anonymity of a given proxy
+Command line interface to evaluate the anonymity of a given proxy.

+## Anonymity

+To understand the different level have a look at http://www.proxynova.com/proxy-articles/proxy-anonymity-levels-explained/

 ## Install